How I Work

 During our first conversation we’ll talk about the problem you’re trying to solve, your budget, deadlines, page requirements, and other preliminary information to help me determine whether the project is a good fit.

-I will send you a proposal that includes a summary of our conversation plus typical things you’ll need to know before deciding to do business together: the cost, payment terms, cancellation policy, and any assumptions.
+I’ll send you a proposal that includes a summary of our conversation plus typical things you’ll need to know before deciding to do business together: pricing, payment terms, guarantee, cancellation policy, and any assumptions.

 Brief / Fee agreement

-We’ll have a second call to fill in the details: objective, tone, audience, competitors, what makes you different, call to action, and the like.
-With the added details, I’ll write up and send you a brief.
+Once I’ve reviewed your answers to my questions, I’ll draft a creative brief describing the project in detail.
 The brief is a working document so if you want to change or add something you should.
-Once the brief is signed, it becomes our fee agreement.
+Once the brief is finalized and signed, it becomes our fee agreement.

 This is where the heavy lifting starts.
 I’ll read your website, brochures, blog posts.
 I’ll check out your competitors.
-I’ll interview customers and key stakeholders.
+I’ll study your market data and interview customers and key stakeholders.
 I’ll thoroughly examine your product or service for features and benefits.
-I’ll ask for copies of previous materials.
+I’ll ask for copies of previous collateral.
 The best research is deep and wide.

 If the project is large, I’ll send you a preliminary page or two.
 This will eliminate any risk of my being on the wrong track.
 You can tell me what you like, and I can learn your preferences.
 Otherwise, you can expect a complete draft.